NBA Trade Rumors: Knicks And Rockets Re-Start Carmelo Anthony Talks, But Deal May Not Come Until Season Starts

 With much work still to be done between the teams, there are new rumors suggesting that the trade could not come until after the start of the NBA season.
 So while the deal will likely get done one way or the other, fans could see Carmelo Anthony starting the year wearing a New York Knicks jersey.

-[Featured Image by Maddie Meyer/Getty Images]
+[Featured by Maddie Meyer/Getty Images]